vasilakisfil/Introspected-REST/README.md

-Now that we defined the scope of our little API, let's see how this would be implemented in the API specs currently available:
+Now that we defined the scope of our little API, let's see how this would be implemented in the specs for REST(y) APIs currently available:

 ### 6.2.
 JSONAPI
 * [specifications](http://jsonapi.org/format)